-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended December 31, 2023 and December 31, 2022 (Expressed in Canadian dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended December 31, 2024 and December 31, 2023

 Impairment testing of non-financial assets

 The carrying amounts of the Company's non-financial assets are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.